Different Types of Fibroids

 - Pelvic or lower back pain

-A subserosal fibroid grows on the outside of the uterus, bulging into the pelvic or abdominal cavity.
+A subserosal fibroid grows outside the uterus, bulging into the pelvic or abdominal cavity.
 It can be attached to the uterus directly or via a thin stalk called a peduncle.
-As with other types of fibroids, subserosal fibroids can vary in size and number.
+As with other fibroid types, subserosal fibroids can vary in size and number.

 Subserosal fibroid symptoms tend to be somewhat different from those of intramural fibroids.
-For instance, women often experience fewer uterine issues and more symptoms involving neighboring organs like the bladder, rectum, or intestines
+For instance, women often experience fewer issues with their uterus and more symptoms involving neighboring organs like the bladder, rectum, or intestines.

 Common symptoms of subserosal fibroids include: